Last updated: 15 July 2026

 - based on your consent, where required.

 Subject to applicable law, you may have rights to request access to, correction or deletion of your Personal Information, to object to or restrict certain processing, to request data portability, or to withdraw consent where processing is based on consent.
+These rights are subject to the minimum clinical retention periods described in section 4.1.
 You may also lodge a complaint with a relevant supervisory authority.

 Requests may be made using the contact details in section 17.
 We may need to verify your identity before responding.